French government says it will block any hasty Alstom deal

-PARIS, April 27 (Reuters) - France’s Economy Minister Arnaud Montebourg confirmed for the first time on Sunday that both General Electric and Siemens were interested in engineering group Alstom and said he would not allow any hasty decisions.
+PARIS (Reuters) - France’s Economy Minister Arnaud Montebourg confirmed for the first time on Sunday that both General Electric (GE.N) and Siemens (SIEGn.DE) were interested in engineering group Alstom (ALSO.PA) and said he would not allow any hasty decisions.

 In a statement, he said he first learned of GE’s interest on Thursday and then of Siemens’ proposal earlier on Sunday.